psychs/limechat/doc/README.txt

 * What's LimeChat

-LimeChat is an IRC client written in RubyCocoa.
+LimeChat is an IRC client written on RubyCocoa.

 * The Author